B2B Lead Generation Glossary

 Attribution Model is a framework for assigning credit to marketing touchpoints that influence prospect behavior and pipeline generation in B2B tech marketing.

-You track which marketing activities contribute to lead generation, opportunity creation, and revenue.
+Track which marketing activities contribute to lead generation, opportunity creation, and revenue.
 Common models include first-touch, last-touch, and multi-touch attribution.
-The model you choose affects budget allocation and channel optimization decisions.
-Accurate attribution becomes critical for optimizing marketing spend and proving marketing's revenue contribution.
+Each choice carries real consequences: the model you select affects budget allocation and channel optimization decisions in ways that compound over time.
+Accurate attribution becomes critical for optimizing marketing spend and proving marketing's revenue contribution, especially when leadership starts asking which programs are actually earning their budget.

 Related Terms: